krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_11_Core_Command_Compliance.md

 ### Task 2

-On Ansible 2.7 two new parameters were added to this module, `fail_msg` and `success_msg`.
+In Ansible 2.7 two new parameters were added to this module, `fail_msg` and `success_msg`.
 These new parameters allow us to customize what the user will see on the output of the result of a fail message or success message.

 ##### Step 1

 Add a new play and task to the existing playbook.

->Note: This time we added a new paramater called `display:` with a value of `json`

 Normaly on the CLI of the newer versions of JUNOS OS you can run ` command | display json`  or ` command | display xml` to get a structured response on the terminal.
 For this playbook we are going to use that parameter to collect structured data and access values inside.